crashka/cm/notes/DESIGN_NOTES.rst

 * authoritative musiclib/ref data (e.g. from arkivmusic)
 * track **all** data fixups (whether manual or programmatic) so that they are re-applyable!!!
 * **music module integrity**
-* fork/port to python3 (rename to cmir)--should do as soon as tests are in place!!!
 * make logging (and printing for CLI commands) consistent
 * write valid, missing, invalid to state structure
 * fetch missing playlists
 * validate playlist contents, record as metadata
 * context manager for throttling playlist fetches
 * job queue for playlist fetches (cycle through stations)
-* get older playlists (determine epoch/beginning of time) for all stations
+* automatically get older playlists (determine epoch) for all stations
 * archive function for playlists (and station info)
 * locate ``stations`` directory in ``config.yml`` (can be outside of cmir)